addenergyx/CheckaClip-api/README.md

 Tests can be run with `make tests`

+## API
+The API has the following endpoints:
+- /api/v1/shorts - GET - Returns urls of short videos
+- /api/v1/images - GET - Returns urls of images

+query parameters:
+- search_term: The search term to search for
+- max_results: The maximum number of results to return

 ## Notes:
 You may find that some embedded YouTube videos are showing "Video unavailable" when you try and view them in the app, like this:
 The reason for this may be that they have copyrighted music in the background and for copyright reasons,